eMedicine Specialties > Thoracic Surgery > Miscellaneous

 Tracheostomy

-Tracheostomy helps to maintain an airway while the child grows and the trachea regains structural integrity, but the problem with this procedure is that the tracheostomy tube may not support the distal trachea.
-The tracheostomy can be performed as an open procedure or via percutaneous approach.
+Tracheostomy helps maintain an airway while the child grows and the trachea regains structural integrity, but the problem with this procedure is that the tracheostomy tube may not support the distal trachea.
+The tracheostomy can be performed as an open procedure or via a percutaneous approach.

 With the patient in supine position, the neck is placed in moderate hypertension.
-Identify cricoid cartilage and the thyroid isthmus and aim to place the opening over the third tracheal ring.
+Identify cricoid cartilage and the thyroid isthmus, and aim to place the opening over the third tracheal ring.
 A transverse incision is made, the pretracheal fascia is divided, and the tracheal rings are counted.
 The third tracheal ring is identified and divided in the midline; the tracheal incision must be vertical.
 The second and fourth rings may need to be divided as well.
 No amount of tracheal tissue is removed during the procedure.

 The stoma is enlarged by gently spreading the blades of the hemostat against the margins of the tracheal opening.
 A lubricated tracheostomy tube is inserted through this opening.
 Transtracheal injection of lidocaine reduces coughing and eases tube placement.
 The tube is secured to the neck and adjusted so that the distal end is at least 2 cm above the carina.